-Information Sheet 29: Plant-eating fish
+Information sheet 29: Plant-eating fish

-- A. Marine plants create food directly from sunlight, carbon dioxide and nutrients in the water.
-Ask students to list and discuss the consumers of the main types of marine plants - phytoplankton, algae (seaweeds) and seagrasses. - B. In many places seaweeds are replacing corals.
+- A. In many places seaweeds are replacing corals.
 This is usually caused when the numbers of plant-eating fish have been severely reduced by heavy fishing.
-Have students discuss the ways in which plant-eating fish are vital to the health and survival of coral reefs. - C. Ask students to compare the teeth of plant-eating fish with those of coral- or meat-eating fish.
+Have students discuss the ways in which plant-eating fish are vital to the health and survival of coral reefs. - B. Ask students to compare the teeth of plant-eating fish with those of coral-eating or meat-eating fish.